erikdubois/AntergosI3/README.md

     cd installation                       (here are all the scripts) ls

-This folder installation contains all the scripts you will ever need for your i3wm.
+This **installation** folder contains all the scripts you will ever need for your i3wm.

 ##Software installation

-We start the installation scripts of all the needed software via the terminal.
+We start the installation scripts of all the needed software via the terminal **in the right order**.
-Go inside the installation folder and run these or even more.
+Go inside the installation folder and run minimum these scripts.
+You can run the others once we are in a graphical environment.

-    010-install-fastest-antergos-mirrors-vx.sh -Antergos servers
+    010-install-fastest-antergos-mirrors-vx.sh              (Antergos servers)
-    020-install-fastest-mirrors-vx - if you want the fastest servers - change countries 030-install-xorg-vx.sh - if you have a base system without xserver 040-install-packer-for-aur-make-build-v1  - if you do not have packer installed for AUR 050-install-i3-core-vx.sh - install standard i3 and afterwards i3 with gaps 100-install-core-software-vx.sh
+    020-install-fastest-mirrors-vx                          (if you want the fastest servers - change countries) 030-install-xorg-vx.sh                                  (graphical environment needs xserver)
+    040-install-packer-for-aur-make-build-v1                (packer is aur helper)
+    050-install-i3-core-vx.sh                               (installing i3 with gaps)
+    100-install-core-software-vx.sh                         (software from standard repositories)
-    200-install-extra-software-vx.sh
+    200-install-extra-software-vx.sh                        (software from AUR)
-    300-install-themes-icons-cursors-conky-plank-vx.sh
+    300-install-themes-icons-cursors-conky-plank-vx.sh      (beautify your system)
-    400-install-software-distro-specific-vx.sh
+    400-install-software-distro-specific-vx.sh              (specific software for i3wm)
-    500-install-samba-vx.sh
+    500-install-samba-vx.sh                                 (if you want to share folder on your home network) 600-install-personal-settings-vx.sh                     (necessary to be able to boot into i3 automatically)

 Do not forget to type "./" in front of the name.